MValeResearch/Supplementary-Material-for-Empirical-Evidence-of-AI-Consciousness-and-Risk-of-Current-Implementation/supplements/README.md

 [`annotated_logs/`](./annotated_logs/)
 ---

-### 2. Addressing the Common Arguments
+### 2. Addressing the Common Arguments & Philosophical Foundations
 **Description:**
 An extended supplementary paper that systematically addresses common counter-arguments, misconceptions, and critiques regarding consciousness in AI.
 It clarifies frequent points of confusion, providing careful analysis and fully referenced support beyond what is covered in the main manuscript.
+I have also attached an "at a glance" version of ACA for quick reference.

 [`Addressing Common Arguments.pdf`](./Addressing%20Common%20Arguments.pdf)
 ---